Are We Going to Be More Connected After Covid-19?

 We can no longer ignore that life happens outside of work.
 To dismiss someone’s life experiences is to say that you don’t honour the person they are, but only the job they fill.
 Isn’t that a depressing concept?

 Old Habits Die Hard

 The trouble is it’s not all our fault that we’ve built workplaces that encourage us to put work over life.
 It’s a hangover that we’re still recovering from thanks to the work-mad era of the ’80s.

 Even at parties or social gatherings, the first question we still ask someone is “what do you do?” – as if their role will give you enough information about them to make a decision on what kind of human they are.

 Now that we’re connecting on video calls and can’t ignore people’s lives going on in the background, maybe it will force us instead to ask deeper questions and more personal queries that allow us to share and connect better?

 Work is part of life, and life is part of work.
 If we keep trying to build walls between them, we will only create spaces where people feel trapped and emotionally stifled.

-After all of this is done, we certainly hope that more organisations will take into consideration the true human need of their teams.
+After all of this is done, I certainly hope that more organisations will take into consideration the true human need of their teams.